 Vacation Rental Liability: What Every Owner Needs To Know

-Short-term renting took off as the ultimate side-hustle opportunity – Have a spare room?
+Short-term renting has taken off as the ultimate side-hustle opportunity – Have a spare room?
 Become a host and Airbnb it.
 Have a second home?
 Short-term rent it while you’re not there.
 Have enough capital to purchase an investment property?
 A vacation rental generates more revenue than a long-term rental – and so forth.

 It’s also very easy to list your space on booking platforms like Airbnb and Vrbo or connect with a property manager to handle it all.
 So, you may be thinking, if it’s so easy to make extra income, what’s there to lose?